htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   for all metrics without a specified ``Lifetime``.
   :jira:`1547`

+- The *linux_kernel_tuning_script*, run by the *condor_master* at startup,
+  now tries to increase the value of /proc/sys/fs/pipe-user-pages-soft to 128k, if it was below this.
+This improves the scalability of the schedd when running more than 16k jobs from any one user.
+  :jira:`1556`

+- The *linux_kernel_tuning_script*, run by the *condor_master* at startup,
+  no longer tries to mount the various cgroup filesystems.
+We assume that any reasonable Linux system will have done this in a manner that it deems appropriate.
+  :jira:`1528`

+- Linux worker nodes now advertise *DockerCachedImageSizeMb*, the number of megabytes that are used in the docker image cache.
+  :jira:`1494`

+- When a file-transfer plug-in aborts due to lack of progress, the message now includes the ``https_proxy`` (or ``http_proxy``) environment variable, and the phrasing has been changed to avoid suggesting that the plug-in actually respected it.
+  :jira:`1473`

 Bugs Fixed:

+- Added support for older cgroup v2 systems with missing memory.peak files in the memory controller.
+  :jira:`1529`

 - The HTCondor starter now removes any cgroup that it has created for a job when it exits.
   :jira:`1500`

-- Added support for older cgroup v2 systems with missing memory.peak files in the memory controller.
-  :jira:`1529`

 - Fixed bug where ``condor_history`` would occasionally fail to display all matching user requested job ids.